siegstedt/machinemind/content/posts/how-to-virtual-env-with-conda.md

 ---
 title: "How to create a virtual environment with conda"
-subtitle: "A guide to get you started with data ___ projects."
+subtitle: "A guide to get you started your first conda environment"
 date: 2021-01-20T14:22:36+01:00
 lastmod: 2021-01-20T14:22:36+01:00
 draft: false